hakankarakaya/BlueAR/README.md

 ---

 - Object data is retrieved via Firebase DB.
-- Selected objects and skins are downloaded via Firebase Storage as a Zip file.
+- Selected object and texture are downloaded via Firebase Storage as a Zip file.
-- Downloaded objects and overlay files are displayed on the screen.
+- Downloaded object and texture files are displayed on the screen.
 - Hand recognition is detected by the CoreML model embedded in the application.

 Notes: Only "obj" model is supported.
 It can be changed from within the DownloadManager file.
-I haven't found a plugin that works properly yet.
+I haven't found a “fbx” plugin that works properly yet.
 I couldn't run [AssimpKit](https://github.com/dmsurti/AssimpKit) in my project.

 Author
 ---